Scotland recognises the sacrifice of the armed forces, veterans and their families.

 While the majority make an effective transition to civilian life there are a small number of veterans who face challenges.

-We believe that no one should suffer disadvantage as a result of their service, and that they deserve the best help that society can deliver.
+We believe no-one should suffer disadvantage as a result of their service, and that they deserve the best help that society can deliver.

-A range of measures to support the veterans and armed forces community have been established across healthcare, housing, education, justice, skills and employability.
+We have established a range of measures to support the veterans and armed forces community across healthcare, housing, education, justice, skills and employability.
 Full details are available in Renewing Our Commitments.

 Bills and legislation